Posted on 16 Comments

 8.4V Capable: No

-It has plastic gear, the same as HS-40 and D47 while being well cheaper.
+It carries plastic gear inside, the same as HS-40 and D47 while being much cheaper.

-The speed on a single LiPo cell is excellent, so is the centering.
+The speed on a single LiPo cell is excellent, and so is the centering.

 As an example, take a look at how Emax ES9051 servos perform on a Malibu DLG, especially the precise movement from speed mode to cruise mode.